April Events in Norfolk

 In Norfolk, spring starts to gain momentum in April with more flowers and leaves starting to come back on the trees.
-Tourism in the area is just starting to pick up so it’s definitely still possible to avoid the summer crowds.
-In this post, we will share the best events in Norfolk in April 2023.
+Tourism in the area is just starting to pick up but it’s definitely still possible to avoid the summer crowds.
+In this post, we will share the best events in Norfolk in April 2025.

-Be sure to sign up for our email list here to keep up to date with the latest happenings in Norfolk.
+Be sure to sign up for our email newsletter here to keep up to date with the latest happenings in Norfolk.

 Note: This post contains affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 Please see disclosure for more information.